kylemcdonald/ImageRearranger/readme.md

 $ pip install -r requirements.txt
 ```

-Note that on MacOS you need to run some special commands to install Multicore-TSNE:
+Note that on MacOS you need to run some special commands to install Multicore-TSNE.
+Change the "6.3.0" below to a new version number when gcc updates (check the version with :

 ```
 $ brew install gcc